The Definitive Guide to SEO in 2018

 HTTP/2 is a new network protocol that should replace the outdated HTTP/1.1.
 HTTP/2 is substantially faster than its predecessor.
 In terms of SEO, you would probably be able to gain some ranking boost due to the improved website speed.

-On April 02, 2016 John Mueller mentioned on Google+ that Google Bot does not yet fully support HTTP/2, however the crawler will work normally for HTTP/2 websites.
-December 19 Google Webmasters tweeted "Setting up HTTP/2?
-Go for it!
-Googlebot won't hold you back."
-There are no furthers details.
-However, the tweet assumes that Google Bot now supports HTTP/2.
-At the time of writing, about 78% of web browsers support HTTP/2.
-You can keep track of HTTP/2 support by browsers on "Can I Use".
-In fact, if your website runs on HTTPS you can already switch to HTTP/2 because most browsers already support it through HTTPS.
+At the time of writing, about 83.18% of web browsers can handle HTTP/2.
+You can keep track of HTTP/2 adoption by browsers on "Can I Use".
+In fact, if your website runs on HTTPS with ALPN extension, you can already switch to HTTP/2 because most browsers already support it through these protocols.

 The number of mobile searches has finally exceeded the number of desktop searches.
 The inevitable has happened; Google has begun experiments with mobile-first index.
-It means that their algorithms will primarily use the mobile version of a site's content to rank pages from that site, to understand structured data, and to show snippets from those pages in the results.
+It means that their algorithms will primarily use the mobile version of a site's content to rank pages from that site, understand structured data, and show snippets from those pages in the results.
 It doesn't mean that your website will drop out of the index if it has no mobile version — Google will fall back on the desktop version to rank the site.
 However, if you stick to mobile-unfriendly design, user experience and rankings may suffer.
+After almost a year from the announcement of mobile-first index, it seems it is still in a sandbox and it's not likely to be rolled out soon.

 - Your website utilizes responsive design.